devritter/BlazingExtensions/README.md

 Parses the given `text` to the desired `TEnum`.
 Also checks for `[Description]` attribute matches. \
 Throws `ArgumentException` if parsing was not possible.

+## `.RemoveFlag(flagToRemove)`

+Removes the `flagToRemove` from a given Enum value.

+> Info!
+Don't expect too much performance as a lot of boxing is needed!

 ---

 # IEnumerable&lt;T&gt; extensions